KREA-Science-Club/logo/README.md

+# Introduction

-# Python script to programmatically generate the KREA Science Club logo from the phase portrait of a chaotic Lorenz attractor.
+ Python script to programmatically generate the KREA Science Club logo from the phase portrait of a chaotic Lorenz attractor.